AnisTigrini/AnisTigrini/README.md

 ### Hi there 👋:
-I am a spassionate software developer that works in the industry.
+I am a passionate software developer that works in the industry.
 More precisely ,I work in a company that proposes a mobile device management solution (MDM).
 I absolutely love coding and learning new things in general.

 ### Programming Languages: